dburgener/cascade/ROADMAP.md

 ## Major milestones
 The details of what is included in these milestones is described below.

-0.1 (targeted by 2022-05-31) - Clean compilation of a substantial system policy
+0.1 (targeted by 2023-03-31) - Clean compilation of a substantial system policy

-1.0 (targeted by 2022-09-30) - Capable of building a functional TE policy for booting a Fedora 36 system in enforcing mode with comparable functionality to targeted policy
+1.0 (targeted by 2023-09-30) - Capable of building a functional TE policy for booting a Fedora 36 system in enforcing mode with comparable functionality to targeted policy

-1.1 (targeted by 2022-12-23) - audit2cascade
+1.1 (targeted by 2023-09-30) - audit2cascade

-1.2 (targeted by 2023-02-28) - UBAC and RBAC
+1.2 (targeted TBD) - UBAC and RBAC

-1.3 (targeted by 2023-06-30) - Ready for large scale production workloads

 # Detailed roadmap steps
 This lists remaining steps.
 Remove steps below as they are completed.